 A: Yes, we may cancel a program due to weather, insufficient registrations, or other circumstances.
 You will be notified ASAP and a full refund will be issued for programs cancelled by Reach.
 You can always call the weather line for updates.
-952-200-3030 Ext 8
+952-200-3030.

-Q: I want to register for On the Town.
+Q: I want to register for Independent Adult Programs and/or Social Seekers.
 Do I need an intake?

-A: Yes for On the Town, but no for On the Town All Abilities.
+A: Yes.
 If you are new to the program, you must complete an intake to become accepted into the program.
-On the Town has a 1:15 staff to participant ratio, so the intakes assess the individual's ability to be independent in the community (handling money, waiting for transportation, finding a restroom, etc.).
-Intakes are free of charge and take no more than 30 minutes and are completed in Reach's main office or can be done virtually.
-To set up an intake, please call our Assistant Director, Jesse Hartrick, at 952-393-4277 or email her at jhartrick@reachforresources.org.
+Independent Adult Programs have a 1:15 staff to participant ratio, so the intakes assess the individual's ability to be independent in the community (handling money, waiting for transportation, finding a restroom, etc.).
+Intakes are free of charge and take no more than 30 minutes.
+Intakes may be completed in Reach's main office or can be conducted virtually.
+To set up an intake, please call our Assistant Director, Brie Max, at 952-393-4277 or email her at bmax@reachforresources.org.